jpr243/everanimalnew/README.md

 - Dog image - Photo by Jamie Street on Unsplash
 - Cat image - Photo by Janet Reid
 - Bird image - Photo by Kaikara Dharma on Unsplash
-- House image - Unknown
+- House image - Photo by Patrick Perkins on Unsplash

 ## Future Features